CREATIVITY TOOL #2: PLAYING PRETEND *

 Grown-up Stuff, Costumes, and Household Items

 Children love household items as well as grown-up stuff (purses, wallets, old cellphones, old cameras, straw hats, sun glasses, etc.) This is great for us, adults: we always have this kind of objects available.
 It’s also very important for children: not only pretending being adults helps them to build confidence, it’s also stimulates their imagination.
 Especially, if they use these items in a novel way.
-For example, use pot lid as driving wheel.
+For example, use pot lid as steering wheel.

 And don’t forget the costumes!
 They are not just for Halloween, and they don’t have to be fancy.
 Kids will make use of any combination of grown up clothes, their old costumes, and homemade accessories (here is a good time to use that blanket for a cape).